-There is a board meeting held quarterly that is responsible for assessing the risk of irregularities, whether caused by fraud or error in the financial reporting, and ensuring that processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.
+The board is responsible for assessing the risk of irregularities, whether caused by fraud or error in the financial reporting and ensuring that processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.

-The key performance indicator used by management in assessing the performance of the Company is the monitoring of the fair value movement and the redemptions during the period.
+The key performance indicator used by management in assessing the performance of the Company is the monitoring of the fair value movements and the redemptions in the period.

 In order to assist the directors to mitigate key risks, there is a board meeting held quarterly with programme managers.
 This meeting analyses and discusses the trends for the quarter and identifies any issues or required changes.
-Any such issues are then reported, further discussed, and collectively agreed.
+Any such issues are then reported, further discussed and collectively agreed.
 There were no significant issues impacting the Company in the current or previous year.